NRCan/CanFlood/docs/source/tutorials.rst

 .. image:: /_static/tutorials_6_3_1_img_3.jpg

-These values are the conditional probabilities of each asset realizing the 1000-year companion failure event WSL.
-(Try running the tool again, but this time selecting ‘Max’.
+These values are the conditional probabilities of each asset realizing the 1000-year companion failure event WSL(Try running the tool again, but this time selecting ‘Max’.
 If you look closely at the boxplots, you should see a slight difference in the resolved probabilities.
-This suggests this model is not very sensitive to the relational assumption of these overlapping failure polygons) See :ref:`Section5.2.3 <Section5.2.3>` for a complete description of this tool.
+This suggests this model is not very sensitive to the relational assumption of these overlapping failure polygons).
+See :ref:`Section5.2.3 <Section5.2.3>` for a complete description of this tool.
 Complete the model construction by running the ‘DTM Sampler’ and ‘Validation’ tools.

 6.3.2.
 Run the Model
 ====================